WHAT YOU SHOULD KNOW

 • Out-of-network emergency services, including air ambulance (but not ground ambulance)

-• Out-of-network non-emergency, ancillary services* provided at in-network facility.
+• Out-of-network non-emergency, ancillary services* provided at in-network facility

-• Counts toward your in-network deductible.
+• Counts toward your in-network deductible

-• Counts toward your out-of-pocket maximum.
+• Counts toward your out-of-pocket maximum

-The law may not pre-empt state balance billing laws that establish a process for determining OON reimbursement for covered items and services for insurers subject to the state’s law.
+• You can find an explanation of the out-of-network laws currently in place in your state on The Commonwealth Fund website.
+The No Surprises Act may not pre-empt state balance billing laws that establish a process for determining out-of-network reimbursement for covered items and services for insurers subject to the state’s law.

 CONTACT US